pucherot/Pi.Alert/README.md

 unknown devices.
 It also warns if a "always connected" device disconnects.

 ![Main screen][main]
-*(Apologies for my English and my limited knowledge of Python, php and JavaScript)*

 ## Modifications within this Fork
   - Only one scan cycle